 People most at risk are babies, older adults, and people with a weakened immune system or underlying health condition.
 Treating bronchitis quickly can help prevent it from developing into pneumonia.

 Bronchitis is a lung infection that causes irritation and swelling in the airways.
 These effects prompt the lungs to make more mucus than normal, triggering a cough as the body tries to get rid of excess mucus.

-People usually recover from acute bronchitis within 3 weeks, once the infection clears up.
+People usually recover from acute bronchitis within

 A person with an underlying health condition may find it harder to get over bronchitis, which can put them at higher risk for pneumonia.
 It is important to treat bronchitis quickly to stop the infection from spreading deeper into the lungs.

 Pneumonia causes symptoms similar to those of bronchitis, as well as:

 - loss of appetite

 In some cases, rather than the infection spreading, a person will get a separate pneumonia infection alongside bronchitis.